-During the six months ended June 30, 2024 and 2023, the Company received approximately \$465,000 and \$647,000 in NCI grant funding under the grants described above, respectively, all of which was reported as a reduction of research and development expenses.
+During the three months ended March 31, 2025 and 2024, the Company received approximately \$0 and \$324,000 in NCI grant funding under the grants described above, respectively, all of which was reported as a reduction of research and development expenses.

-Recently Adopted Accounting Pronouncements Not Yet Adopted - In December 2023, the FASB issued Accounting Standards Update (ASU) No. 2023-09, Income Taxes (Topic 740)-Improvements to Income Tax Disclosures, which is intended to enhance the transparency and decision usefulness of income tax disclosures.
+Recently Issued Accounting Pronouncements Not Yet Adopted - In December 2023, the FASB issued Accounting Standards Update (ASU) No. 2023-09, Income Taxes (Topic 740)-Improvements to Income Tax Disclosures, which is intended to enhance the transparency and decision usefulness of income tax disclosures.
 Public business entities are required to adopt this standard for annual fiscal periods beginning after December 15, 2024, and early adoption is permitted.
 The Company is evaluating the impact the adoption of this guidance will have on its consolidated financial statements and related disclosures.

-In November 2023, the FASB issued ASU 2023 - 07, Segment Reporting (Topic 280).
-The amendments in this update expand segment disclosure requirements, including new segment disclosure requirements for entities with a single reportable segment among other disclosure requirements.
-This update is effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024.
-The Company is currently evaluating the impact that the adoption of ASU 2023 - 07 will have on its condensed consolidated financial statements.
+In November 2024, the FASB issued ASU 2024-03, Income Statement - Reporting Comprehensive Income - Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses.
+The amendments in ASU 2024-03 address investor requests for more detailed expense information and require additional disaggregated disclosures in the notes to financial statements for certain categories of expenses that are included on the face of the income statement.
+This guidance is effective for fiscal years beginning after December 15, 2026, and interim periods within fiscal years beginning after December 15, 2027, with early adoption permitted.
+The Company is currently evaluating this guidance to determine the impact it may have on its condensed consolidated financial statements.